What is identity theft?

 Dumpster Diving – collecting usable information from your trash (bank statements, credit card bills, etc.).

 Mail Theft – stealing your mail can provide the same information as dumpster diving but it also affords the opportunity to submit a change of address on your accounts.

 Pretexting – deceiving individuals into surrendering personal information for fraudulent purposes.
 The criminal usually has some information that makes them look like a legitimate business and then tries to get you to divulge more information, such as account numbers.

 Shoulder Surfing – getting password or PIN information by standing in close proximity while you use your card and recording the information.

 Stealing Personal Items – stealing wallets or purses isn’t just for cash anymore.
 It provides the thief with lots of information like credit and debit cards, driver’s license, bank account information.

-Technological collection of information can be done by some of the following methods:
+Technological collection of information can be done by: